Implementing monetary policy in times of crisis

 Maturities of up to four years facilitate bank refinancing and support longer-term planning and lending.

 Since October 2008, all refinancing operations have been conducted as fixed rate tenders with full allotment.
 This ensures that, subject to adequate collateral, counterparties have unlimited access to central bank liquidity.
-This tender procedure is expected to remain in place until the end of the last reserve maintenance period of 2017.
+The current tender procedures are expected to remain in place at least until the end of the reserve maintenance period starting in March 2021.

 - Collateral requirements:

-The list of eligible collateral accepted in Eurosystem refinancing operations was extended during the financial crisis.
-This allows banks to use a wider range and higher proportion of their assets to obtain central bank liquidity.
+The list of collateral eligible for Eurosystem refinancing operations was extended following the onset of the financial crisis, thus allowing banks to use a higher proportion of their assets to obtain central bank liquidity.

 - Currency swap agreements: